krishnakumar3044/ag-radius/README.md

      - `/usr/local/lib/libaccess-gateway-radius-client-lib.so`
      - `/usr/local/include/AccessGatewayRadiusClient.h`

-   - Run the sample program from `build` directory (app/agrcbin) - to ensure that everything is installed properly
+4. Run the sample program from `build` directory (app/agrcbin) - to ensure that everything is installed properly
+   sendAuthRequest and sendAcctRequest are the methods in the class to send 'Auth' request and 'Acct' request